softindex/datakernel/examples/serializer/README.md

 TestDataSimple testData2 = serializeAndDeserialize(TestDataSimple.class, testData1);
 ```

-The same logic is for outputs of other examples.
+The same two-column logic is applied for outputs of other examples.

 **Complex Object Serialization Example** is an example of serialization and deserialization of a more complex object,
 which contains nullable fields, map, list and a two-dimensional array: